 What is the Bugsnax release date and pricing?

-Bugsnax is currently set to release during the Holiday 2020 season on PS4 and PS5, as well as on PC through the Epic Games Store.
-For now, we're not sure what the price will be, but hopefully we'll know more about that as we get closer to release.
+Bugsnax is currently set to release on November 12, 2020 on PS4 and PS5, as well as on PC through the Epic Games Store.
+It will cost $25 on the PlayStation storefront and Epic.

 Bugsnax — development and reveal